Thank you for printing our article. Explore Lifehack for similar articles to help you improve your life.

 8. Get organized

 Let’s face it—your professionalism is somewhat dependent upon what people see when they work with you, and the messier your desk is, the more disorganized you are perceived to be.
 You may thrive in chaos, but a pile of post-its and empty coffee cups around your computer doesn’t exactly say “Please put me in charge of something important.”
+The knick-knack overload that makes your workspace so personalized and comforting could be working against you.
+You have to make an effort to at least look as together as possible if you want to be seen as management material instead of a minion.

 9. Establish expectations for the coming year with your supervisor